commtech/asynccom-windows/README.md

 ## Using The Serial Port

-The SerialFC driver is a slightly modified version of the Windows serial driver with support for extra features of the Fastcom asynchronous cards.
-Since the driver is based on the standard Windows serial driver you get to leverage the full suite of options available in the Windows [Serial Communication](http://msdn.microsoft.com/en-us/library/ff802693.aspx) API.

-Configuring the Fastcom specific features are documented below but we recommend studying the Windows [Serial Communciation API](http://msdn.microsoft.com/en-us/library/ff802693.aspx) for as it will contain the information for 99% of your code.

 ### Setting Baud Rate
 ##### Max Supported Speeds
 The Fastcom: Async Com has a maximum baud rate 15 Mhz, but throughput may be lower than that.